-Over the past few months, I’ve talked about this concept at length in numerous webinars, speeches and presentations.
-Career Academy members are already familiar with this, as are those who have attended my live training programs.
+Over the past few months, I’ve talked about this concept at length in numerous speeches and presentations.
+Those who have attended my online training programs and members of the Free Career Resource Library have heard this a lot as well.
 But this is one concept that’s so important, it deserves a blog post of its very own.

 When it comes to career advancement, the biggest question has to do with your value to the organization.
 What are you doing to contribute to the bottom line?
 Remember, as an employee, you’re an investment.
 Your company pays you a salary and they expect a return.
 The more value you contribute, the better the investment and the more likely they are to continue investing in the future—and potentially invest in a bigger way.
 That means raises, promotions and job security for you.